 In 2008, Al Solh started NOA Magazine (Not Only Arabic), a collaborative initiative co-edited with collaborators such as Fadi El Tofeili,Mona Abu Rayyan and Jacques Aswad.
 She co-founded NOA Language School in Amsterdam (2013), which functioned as a temporary research platform for investigations into the relationships between language and immigration.

 She received the Uriôt Prize from the Rijksakademie, Amsterdam (2007) and the Black Magic Woman Award, Amsterdam (2007).
 She was also shortlisted for the Abraaj Group Art Prize, Dubai (2015) and nominated for the Volkskrant Award, Amsterdam (2009).
-Her video Rawane's Song won the jury prize at VideoBrasil (2007).
+Her video Rawane's Song won the jury prize at Videobrasil (2007).

-She studied painting at the Lebanese University, Beirut (1998-2001) and fine arts at the Gerrit Rietveld Academy, Amsterdam (2003–2006).
-She was also a resident at the Rijksakademie, Amsterdam (2006-2008).
+She studied theatre, painting and music at the Lebanese University in Beirut (1997–2001) and Fine Arts at the Gerrit Rietveld Academy in Amsterdam (2003–2006).
+She was also a research resident at Rijksakademie, Amsterdam (2007–2008).